libdns/template/README.md

 - All "TODO:"s is in the code
 - All methods that currently do nothing

+**Please be sure to conform to the semantics described at the [libdns godoc](https://github.com/libdns/libdns).**

-Remove this section from the readme before publishing.
+_Remove this section from the readme before publishing._

 ---